-- United States Coast Guard (note: MC/MPA Program only)
+- United States Coast Guard (MC/MPA Program only)

 Yellow Ribbon Program

-We are proud to participate in the Post-9/11 GI Bill’s Yellow Ribbon Program, which provides additional financial assistance to veterans who qualify for 100 percent of the Post-9/11 GI Bill’s educational benefits.
+We are proud to participate in the Post-9/11 GI BillTM’s Yellow Ribbon Program, which provides additional financial assistance to veterans who qualify for 100 percent of the Post-9/11 GI BillTM’s educational benefits.

-Veterans who are eligible will receive $7,500 in scholarship assistance from HKS for the upcoming academic year.
-The U.S. government will match this amount, providing veterans with a total of $15,000 in assistance.
-The U.S. Department of Veterans Affairs regulations stipulate that assistance is on a first-come first-served basis.
+Veterans who are eligible will receive up to $7,500 in scholarship assistance from HKS for the upcoming academic year.
+The U.S. government will match this amount, providing veterans with up to $15,000 in Yellow Ribbon funding.

 If you are a qualified candidate and plan to apply, you will need to submit:

 - A Notice of Enrollment Form (available in the “Forms” section on MYFAID) and

 - A copy of your Certificate of Eligibility issued by the VA or your DD 214 (report of separation)

 Scholarship assistance cannot exceed tuition and fees from all sources.
 If you receive scholarship assistance from HKS, $7,500 of this scholarship amount will be designated as the Yellow Ribbon match.
 If the total of scholarship assistance from HKS, the Yellow Ribbon Program, and Chapter 33 benefits exceeds tuition and fees, the scholarship assistance offered by HKS will be reduced commensurately.